UlrikDaae/Ulrik-Daae/README.md

 - I have a master's degree in special needs pedagogy from the Western Norway University of Applied Sciences where I got an A.

-- Currently employed as a research assistant at the University of Oslo.
+- I'm currently employed as a research assistant at the University of Oslo.

 - During my work with my Master's thesis I started to love the nuances and possibilities of data, the vizualisations you create with it, and the impact that can come from it.